LucasRoesler/lucasroesler.github.io/content/post/2017/django-queryset-optimizing-joins.md

     queryset = Event.objects.all()
     serializer_class = EventSerializer
 ```
-It is worth noting that this is clearly now how our production API is currently
+It is worth noting that this is clearly not how our production API is currently
 designed; but, it demonstrates the core performance issue.
 Fortunately,
 [Django provides a couple tools](https://docs.djangoproject.com/en/1.10/topics/db/optimization/#retrieve-everything-at-once-if-you-know-you-will-need-it)
 out of the box to help us solve this performance issue: `prefetch_related`
 and  `select_related`.

 If you are familiar with Django, then this is not news to you.
-Given the setup above
+Given the setup
-you would likely jump on `select_related` and call it a day
+above you would likely jump on `select_related` and call it a day, e.g.

 ```python
 class EventViewSet(ReadOnlyModelViewSet):